MediaComem/comem-archidep/subjects/unix-admin/README.md

 Therefore, the corresponding shadow files exist:

 * [`/etc/shadow`][etc-shadow] stores password hashes for user accounts, and other security-related data such as password expiration dates.
-* [`/etc/gshadow`][etc-gshadow] stores password hashes for groups, and other security-related such as who is the group administrator.
+* [`/etc/gshadow`][etc-gshadow] stores password hashes for groups, and other security-related data such as who is the group administrator.

 These files are only readable by the `root` user
 (or any user that belongs to the `root` or `shadow` groups).